matthias-bs/BresserWeatherSensorTTN/README.md

 * Select the desired LoRaWAN network by (un)-commenting `ARDUINO_LMIC_CFG_NETWORK_TTN` or `ARDUINO_LMIC_CFG_NETWORK_GENERIC`
 * Disable features which you do not want to use
 * Configure the timing parameters (if you think this is needed)
-* If enabled, configure your ATC MiThermometer's BLE MAC Addressby by editing `knownBLEAddresses`
+* If enabled, configure your ATC MiThermometer's / Theengs Decoder's BLE MAC Address by by editing `KNOWN_BLE_ADDRESSES`
 * Configure your time zone by editing `TZ_INFO`
 * Configure the ADC's input pins, dividers and oversampling settings as needed